12 Things to do When Backpacking in Laos

 Another (less) popular waterfall close to Luang Prabang is the Tad Sae Waterfall.
 There’s a hiking trail in the jungle set around three different cascades which can be reached by taking a boat from the opposite side of the river bank.
 Though the trail is easy, we strongly advise you not to wear your flipflops as it can be very muddy and slippery!

 The entrance fee to the waterfall is 15,000 LAK (about €1.50) per person and the boat costs 10,000 LAK each (about €1) both ways.
-There’s a rather depressed-looking monkey in a small cage at the entrance to the falls which made us rather sad, and elephant riding in the region seems to be a popular activity (which we do not condone).
+There’s a rather depressed-looking monkey in a small cage at the entrance to the falls which made us rather sad, and elephant riding in the region seems to be a popular activity (which we do not support).

-Although we thought that most of the waterfalls we encountered whilst biking around the Bolaven Plateau Loop were more beautiful, possibly due to their being less developed, Kuang Si and Tad Sae should not be missed if you’re in Luang Prabang!
+Although we thought that most of the waterfalls we encountered whilst biking around the Bolaven Plateau Loop were more beautiful, possibly due to being less developed, Kuang Si and Tad Sae should not be missed if you’re in Luang Prabang!

 Though easy to reach by a scooter, you may also opt to book a waterfall tour here.